catfacedck/Dragonflybsd-Acer-Nitro-Laptops-AN515-5158-XXX/Readme.md

 8) Provision Ethernet networking.
 Be sure to connect the RJ-45 Ethernet port on the laptop to a work/home switch/router running DHCP using a suitable cable.

-   At the command prompt type:
+   Login as root and at the command prompt type:
    ```
    ifconfig -a
    ```